Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 | Food poisoning claims from customers | Intentional harm or criminal acts |

-| Damage to a customer's property (spilled coffee on a laptop) | Damage to your own property or equipment |
+| Damage to a customer's property (spilled coffee on a laptop) | Damage to your own property or equipment (covered by the fire base) |

 | Legal defence costs | Contractual liability (unless specifically included) |